 Tuition/Fees Refund Policy

-Students not accepted to the school are entitled to all moneys paid.
-Students who cancel this contract by notifying the school within three (3) business days are entitled to a full refund of all tuition and fees paid.
-Students, who withdraw after three (3) business days, but before commencement of classes, are entitled to a full refund of all tuition and fees paid except the maximum cancellation charge of $150.00 or 25% of the contract price, whichever is less.
-In the case of students withdrawing after the commencement of classes, the school will retain the cancellation charge plus a percentage of tuition and fees, which is based on the percentage of contact hours attended.
-The refund is based on the official date of termination or withdrawal.
+Students not accepted to the school are entitled to a refund of all moneys paid.
+Students who cancel their enrollment agreement by notifying the school within three (3) business days of signing the agreement and prior to entering classes are entitled to a full refund of all tuition and fees paid.
+Students, who withdraw after three (3) business days of signing the enrollment agreement, but before commencement of classes, are entitled to a full refund of all tuition and fees paid except the maximum cancellation charge of $150.00 or 25% of the enrollment agreement price, whichever is less.
+In the case of students withdrawing after the commencement of classes, the school will retain the cancellation charge and a percentage of tuition and fees, which is based on the percentage of contact hours attended.
+The refund is based on the last date of attendance.

 |Student is entitled to upon withdrawal/termination||Refund|